junegunn/fzf/README.md

 Note that the environment variables `FZF_DEFAULT_COMMAND` and `FZF_DEFAULT_OPTS` also apply here.

-If you're on a tmux session, `:FZF`, will launch fzf in a new split-window whose height can be adjusted with `g:fzf_tmux_height` (default: 15).
+If you're on a tmux session, `:FZF` will launch fzf in a new split-window whose height can be adjusted with `g:fzf_tmux_height` (default: 15).
 However, the bang version (`:FZF!`) will always start in fullscreen.